by Karen Jones

 To do this, your design of choice is printed onto heat transfer paper and is then placed onto whatever it is intended to be imprinted on.

 This process starts with your design.
-Create your design using whatever software you possess that connects to your heat transfer printer of choice.
+First, create your design using whatever software you possess that connects to your heat transfer printer of choice.

-When you do this, make sure that your printer possesses the right color ink for your design and make sure that your design is the right size for your heat transfer printer.
-If your heat transfer printer only allows 8 and ½ x 11 inch paper to be used and your design is printed on a different size of paper, you'll need to adjust accordingly.
+When you do this, make sure that your printer possesses the correct color ink for your design and make sure that your design is the right size for your heat transfer printer.
+For example, if your heat transfer printer only allows eight and ½ x 11-inch paper to be used and your design is printed on different paper sizes, you'll need to adjust accordingly.

 This is where a choice needs to be made: You can either use the heat transfer printer to print the design directly onto the surface of your choice, or you can print the design onto heat transfer paper so that you can transfer it to the surface using another method.